 Spring plantings of lettuce most often take place about a month before the last predicted frost date.
 While plants will not survive when temperatures are too cold, weather that is too hot may cause the plants to become bitter and bolt (start to make seed).

-While lettuce plants can be started indoors, one of the most common practices to direct sow the plants.
+While lettuce plants can be started indoors, one of the most common practices is to direct sow the plants.
 Growers can get a jump-start on the growing season by sowing in cold frames, as well as in containers.
 Those unable to start lettuce seeds early in the season may also benefit from the use of the winter sowing method, as lettuce seeds are highly receptive to this technique.

 Lettuce can be harvested when plants reach the desired size or at peak maturity.
 While many people enjoy harvesting small quantities of younger, smaller leaves, the entire lettuce head can also be harvested when allowed to completely mature.